msiemens/PyGitUp/README.rst

 - ``git up --quiet`` suppresses all output except for error messages.

+- ``git up --no-fetch`` skips fetching the remote and rebases all local branches.

 - ``git up --version`` shows the current version and optionally checks for updates (see below).